check-spelling/systemd-systemd/docs/DESKTOP_ENVIRONMENTS.md

 In principle it is possible to run a single graphical session across multiple logind seats, and this could be a way to use more than one display per user.
-When a user logs in to a second seat, the seat resources could be assigned to the existing session, allowing the graphical environment to present it is a single seat.
+When a user logs into a second seat, the seat resources could be assigned to the existing session, allowing the graphical environment to present it is a single seat.
 Currently nothing like this is supported or even planned.